 The reason why you either bought, or considered buying from the second person, is that he understood the buyer journey; that the buyer has stages of awareness, consideration and decision, and he tailored what he said to meet where you were on that journey.
 It is a powerful tool and can help you increase your sales.

 The first stage is called the awareness stage.
 At this stage the buyer recognizes they have a problem but isn’t aware of the solution.

 Now you may be thinking that I want to open a cleaning business so how can someone not know their house is dirty?
 Or how can they have never heard of getting a cleaner?
 Of course, the answer is they have heard of those things, but they haven’t necessarily decided that getting a cleaner is the solution to their problem.

 What do I mean?
-If they have already decided they need a cleaner they are at the decision stage – which we will talk about later – but in many cases your potential customer may simply have recognised that they don’t seem to have time to clean their home, or to relax, or to spend with their kids - Or even they feel they do it badly.
-In spite of those problems they were still planning to do it themselves.
+If they have already decided they need a cleaner they are at the decision stage – which we will talk about later – but in many cases your potential customer may simply have recognised that they don’t seem to have time to clean their home, or to relax, or to spend with their kids – Or, that, perhaps, they feel they do it badly.
+However, in spite of those problems, they were still planning to do it themselves.

 I Should Talk About Other Solutions??